jentery/mdia200v3/index.md

 *Today is the last day to withdraw from first-term courses without penalty of failure.*

-## M 4 November: Methodologies, Part 5
+## M 4 November: Approaches, Part 5

 Before class, please read the handout titled, "Persuasion."